Why coronavirus shock is causing Treasury yield to 'drop like a rock': El-Erian

 'Global growth outlook is deteriorating'

-Buckle up: Coronavirus-induced market volatility is here to stay, according to Mohamed El-Erian.
+Buckle up: Market volatility from the new coronavirus is here to stay, according to Mohamed El-Erian.

 Continue Reading Below

-The yield on the 10-year U.S. Treasury note, which has hit record lows, is "dropping like a rock for two reasons," El-Erian, chief economic adviser at Allianz Global Investors, told FOX Business’ Maria Bartiromo on Thursday.
+The yield on the 10-year U.S. Treasury note, which recently hit a record low of 0.90 percent, is "dropping like a rock for two reasons," El-Erian, chief economic adviser at Allianz Global Investors, told FOX Business’ Maria Bartiromo on Thursday.

 Not only is a "massive wave" of lower rates coming worldwide, investors are pricing in "a big economic shock," he said.
 "It's a big supply shock, it's a big demand shock, so global growth outlook is deteriorating, and that's what the bond market is pricing."